Timeline of quantum computing and communication: 1969

-13 June - James L. Park (Washington State University, Pullman)'s paper is received by Foundations of Physics, in which he describes the non possibility of disturbance in a quantum transition state in the context of a disproof of quantum jumps in the concept of the atom described by Bohr.
+13 June - James L. Park (Washington State University, Pullman)'s paper is received by Foundations of Physics, in which he describes the non-possibility of disturbance in a quantum transition state in the context of a disproof of quantum jumps in the Bohr model of the atom.
 (Note: Some sources state that: an idea in Park's paper was used as information for what was later undertood by proof as the no-cloning theorem circa 1982.
 An alternative position is: the no-cloning theorem was discovered in 1982 without mentioning 1969/1970.
 Sources state Park proved mathematically no-cloning explicitly as a reality though his paper makes no mention explicitly of the term as it is now known.
 An alternative position: simply, Park 1970 was the origin of the no-cloning theorem without mentioning 1982.
 One further position states Park was first to show the existence of no-cloning - this quantum mechanical reality was rediscovered in 1982 and 2013.)